ELtrebolt/eltrebolt.github.io/_projects/me-db.md

   - title: "Hosting (Free)"
     text: "Backend: Render.com<br>
     Frontend: Vercel.com"
+priority: 1
 ---

+## Product Pitch
+- ME-DB is your perfect ***Media Entertainment Database*** to keep track of all of your favorite shows, movies, and games!
+- Organize your media by ***tiers***, with your absolute favorites in S tier and your most regretted ones in F tier!
+- Plan your ***To-Do List*** separate from your ***Collection***, filter media by tags, and customize to your liking!

+## Motivations
+- I love keeping track of all of my ***favorite media*** - before I created this project I actually had separate Google Docs where I'd list them out in pages and gave each a score on how much I liked it.
+> I needed a better way to both record the data and visualize it, not in separate Google Docs but all in one application, accessible from anywhere!

+At the same time, with all of the new content coming out nowadays, I wanted to condense a To-Do List across multiple platforms.
+Instead of keeping track of multiple Watch Lists on Netflix, Hulu, and the like, I could have one place that helps me decide what I most want to spend my time doing!
+{: .notice--info}

 ## Disclaimer
-- Although the URL is public, sign-in is not permitted to everyone, as I must first get Google’s permission to take data from any given user.
+- Although the URL is public, *sign-in is not permitted to everyone*, as I must first get Google’s permission to take data from any given user.
 I currently use this project along with 20 Beta Testers - thanks friends!
+- Since this project is hosted on a ***Free Service (Render.com)***, it may take a minute or two for the website to load if the Service has not been active for a while.

-## Highlights
+## Accomplishments
-- Applied MERN stack to create a CRUD app that utilizes Google Oauth2 login with Passport JS and Cookie-Session
+- Applied ***MERN stack*** to create a CRUD app that utilizes Google Oauth2 login with Passport JS and Cookie-Session
-- Customized interface to display user-categorized rankings of shows, movies, and video games
+- Customized interface to display ***user-categorized rankings*** of shows, movies, and video games
-- Implemented search filtering by year and tag with autocomplete suggestions based on input
+- Implemented ***search filtering*** by year and tag with autocomplete suggestions based on input

-## Updates
+## Feature Highlights
+- **Login Page** integrated with ***Google***
+- **Home Page** w/ Collection & To-Do List
+  - Create, Edit, and Delete media items
+  - Filter by Year or Tag
+- **Customization**
+  - Tier Names
--
+  - Tags